anazli/randomThoughts/_montecarlo/ising/ising.md

 \\[\sigma_e = \frac{\sigma}{\sqrt{N}}\\]

 There are some cases where we need to estimate the error on a result which is not the average of some measurement repeated many times during a simulation such as the energy or the magnetization but instead they are defined in terms of averages like the specific heat or magnetic susceptibility.
-We can't combine the errors of \\(\hat{E}\\) and \\(\hat{E^2}\\), for example, to get the error of the specific heat.

 There are general methods which can be used to find the error on any quantity during an MC simulation.